mailchimp/content-style-guide/08-writing-technical-content.html.md

 Be as clear as possible.
 Use simple words and phrases, avoid gerunds and hard-to-translate idioms or words, focus on the specific task, limit the number of sentences per paragraph.
 If you must include edge cases or tangentially related information, set it aside in a Before You Start list or Notes field.

-#### Provide context through embedded screenshots and GIFs
+#### Provide context through embedded screenshots, videos, and GIFs

-Screenshots and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
+Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
 Crop screenshots tightly around the action to focus attention.

-### Editing technical content

-We edit technical content based on three goals:

-**Digestibility**

-- Cut or tighten redundancies, gerunds, adverbs, and passive constructions.
-- Use the simplest word.
-- Limit paragraphs to three sentences.

-**Consistency**

-- Use the labels and terminology used in the Mailchimp app.
-- Use specific, active verbs for certain tasks.
-- Choose basic words and phrases to facilitate consistency across translated content.

-**Helpfulness**

-- Stay conversational, using contractions when appropriate.
-- Avoid qualifiers that muddy meaning.
-- Express understanding when appropriate.
-- Craft clear transitions from section to section to orient the reader.

 ### Formatting technical content

 Technical content uses organization, capitalization, and other formatting to help convey meaning.
-Although different articles are organized differently, some formatting tips are consistent throughout all technical content.
+Although articles are organized differently, some formatting tips are consistent throughout all technical content.

 #### Capitalization

-Capitalize proper names of Mailchimp products, features, pages, tools, and team names when directly mentioned.
-In step-by-step instructions, capitalize and italicize navigation and button labels as they appear in the app.
+Capitalize proper names of Mailchimp products, features, pages, tools, and teams when directly mentioned.
+In step-by-step instructions, capitalize and bold navigation and button labels as they appear in the app.

-- Mailchimp, Mandrill
+- Mailchimp
-- Campaigns page, Lists page
 - Compliance Team, Billing Team
-- Navigate to the *Automation* page.
+- Navigate to the **Reports** page.
-- Click *Save & Close*.
+- Click **Create**.

 #### Headings

-Group article content with H2s and H3s.
-Use H2s to organize content by higher-level topics or goals, and use H3s within each section to separate supporting information or tasks.
+Organize article content with H2s and H3s.
+Use H2s for higher-level topics or goals, and use H3s within each section for supporting information or tasks.

-- Upload a List
-  - Format your CSV File
-  - Import your CSV File
-  - Match Fields
-- Best Practices for Lists
-  - List Collection
+Article title: About Landing Pages
+ - H2: How landing pages work in Mailchimp
+ - H2: How to use landing pages
-  - List Management
+ - H2: Resources
-  - Email Content and Delivery
+   - H3: Get inspired and learn best practices
+   - H3: Create a landing page
+   - H3: Learn about reports

 #### Ordered Lists